Hero image background

 As you can see below, the trend for first-year enrollees has also been on the rise, with the entering class in 2021 scoring an average of 20.7 AA and 20.4 TS.
 With the average score being 19 AA and the average enrolling student scoring over 20, any test taker should aim for a 21 or above in order to have the best chances of entering dental school.
 Naturally, the better you score, the better your chances are.

+IV.
 Final Thoughts

 While dental schools may look at your application holistically, the DAT remains an extremely important metric for any applicant to gain acceptance into dental school.
 Many admissions committees will place a large emphasis on your DAT scores and many schools have minimum requirements.
 To get the best scores, make sure you take the appropriate amount of time to prepare and use the appropriate resources.
-With the correct resources, you can without a doubt achieve your desired score.
+With the correct resources, you can without a doubt achieve your desired DAT score.

 DATBooster